Folders

 The BIDS format is essentially a way to structure your data / metadata within a hierarchy of folders.
 This makes it easy to browse from a computer, as well as to automatically parse a BIDS folder with a program.
 The BIDS structure makes minimal assumptions about the tools needed to interact with the data that’s inside.

-These three types of files are organized into a hierarchy of folders that have specific naming conventions.
 The rest of this page describes how these folders are structured.

 There are four main levels of the folder hierarchy, these are: